REAL ESTATE MYTHS VERSUS FACTS

 You Need a 20% Downpayment in Order to Buy a Home

 In recent years, there have been a variety of government measures enacted to safeguard the health of the Canadian housing market and increase affordability for Canadian citizens.
 When coupled with varying provincial initiatives, it is undoubtedly hard to stay on top of.
-Today, a 20% minimum downpayment rule only applies for homes priced above one million dollars.
+Today, a 20% minimum downpayment rule only applies for homes priced above one million dollars (effective Dec 2024, this will increase to $1.5 million).
 In Ontario, starting in 2016, the 5% minimum downpayment was updated to a tiered structure, with 10% required for the portion of the home priced above $500K.
 So, for an $800K home, the minimum downpayment would be $55K, or 5% of the first $500K plus 10% of the remaining $300K.
 A 20% downpayment is commonly confused as a minimum because of mortgage default insurance, which must be purchased for any property paid for with less than 20% upfront.
 However, for a home priced at $999K, you can purchase it for as little as 7.5% down (plus mortgage default insurance).
 When compared to waiting potentially years to save up a 20% downpayment, buying today at a lower minimum is often a financially wise decision.
 Mortgage default insurance can be wrapped into your mortgage payments, with premiums ranging from 0.6% to 4.5% of the purchase price based on the downpayment amount.
 You can learn more about minimum downpayments and mortgage default insurance by visiting the Government of Canada’s page here.

 Home Staging and Renovations always provide a Return on Investment